umarhassan-mitodl/18.05-spring-2022/content/pages/syllabus.md

 - **Problem sets**
     - Problem sets will be due most weeks, usually on Monday.
-    - Problem sets will have a problem checker on the [Open Learning Library](https://openlearninglibrary.mit.edu/courses/course-v1:MITx+18.05r_10+2022_Summer/about) (OLL).
+    - Problem sets will have a problem checker on the {{% resource_link "67e401e9-723a-44d4-9103-9677daa646d0" "Open Learning Library" %}} (OLL).
 This will allow you to check many of your answers before turning in the problem sets.
 - **Exams**
     - There will be two in-class midterm exams and a comprehensive final exam.
     - The midterms will be designed to take one hour, but you will have the entire 80 minutes of class to finish.